 Various agents are involved in the discussions about building refurbishment in Coronación District, including Errota Zaharra and Bizilagun neighbours’ associations, Aparejual, Nagusilan, Ekologistak Martxan and Gaden associations, Coronación church, Coronación mosque, Health Centre, Elderly People Sociocultural Centre, foreign people collectives, and SEA Catering and Gasteiz On commercial associations.
 This degree of involvement shows that citizens are the foundation of the project.
 They have been engaged in the definition process and will be involved in co-creation workshops to design the neighbourhood intervention.

 In the beginning of the project, flyers were distributed to the neighbours and a municipal website was set up in order to make the main information accessible to all inhabitants interested in the project in Vitoria-Gasteiz.
 A communication plan was also developed, including actions such as workshops and other awareness actions, which are carried out throughout the project.
-An office has been opened on-site to inform all the people interested, working as the communication hub between neighbours and the project consortium.
-An Information and Consultation Strategy was also launched in September 2016 to consult citizens about different alternatives related to district renovation.
-The next steps of the citizen engagement process are currently being designed and discussed, and will continue throughout the project.
+An office was opened in 2017 in the heart of the neighbourhood to inform all the people interested, working as the communication hub between neighbours and the project consortium.
+An Information and Consultation Strategy was also launched in September 2016 to consult citizens about different alternatives related to district renovation and urban planning.

 - Increased property values

 - Increased health and quality of life

 - Reduction of carbon emissions

 - Job creation